 Introduction To Camera Controls.
 How To Use f/Stops, Shutter Speeds & ISO To Control Exposure.

 For any given scene that you might want to photograph there is a proper exposure value.
-This value is usually expressed as a combination of f/stops and shutter speeds.
+This value is expressed as a combination of f/stop, shutter speed and ISO.
 By exposing the image properly you will be able to render detail in the brightest areas of the scene as well as the darkest areas of the scene.
 Understanding how to use the controls on your camera will allow you to capture what you see and give you creative freedom to express your vision.

 Exposure is based on three factors;